carpentries-incubator/jekyll-pages-novice/_episodes/includes.md

 When making these blank files, which exist only to allow the existence of their parent repository, it is traditional to call them `.gitkeep`.
-Now [download this banner image that we will add to our pages][banner-image] and upload the file to your newly-created `images` folder on GitHub: you can do this by navigating into the folder and choosing "Upload files" from the "Add file" dropdown you used before.
+Now [download this banner image that we will add to our pages][banner-image] save it with the name `site_banner.png` and upload the file to your newly-created `images` folder on GitHub: you can do this by navigating into the folder and choosing "Upload files" from the "Add file" dropdown you used before.